Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

-A dummy subnetwork $G_O$ is used to represent travel outside of the MH platform's multimodal services (e.g., private car, telecommuting, or an alternative platform), i.e. "out-of-platform" links.
-A set of transfer links $A_0$ are used to connect centroids $N_S$ with service nodes $N_F \cup N_M \cup N_O$, as well as connections between layers of subnetworks to construct the overall multimodal network.
-Specifically, links connecting other layers to a MOD subnetwork layer are called MOD access links. \textbf{Fig.~\ref{fig:Network_illustration}} illustrates the multimodal network structure.
-Travelers choose their preferred paths encompassing combinations of services across the network for each OD pair $s \in S$, which may use the platform to access the hub and taken the fixed route transit to the destination (and vice versa), use their own modes to get to the transit station to go to the destination, or use their own mode entirely to get to the destination.
+A dummy subnetwork is used to represent travel outside of the MH platform's multimodal services (e.g., private car, telecommuting, or an alternative platform), i.e. "out-of-platform" links.
+For all traveler groups $S$, a set of platform access and egress links $A_S^+$ and $A_S^-$ are used to connect respective origins and destinations with the MH based platform. \textbf{Fig.~\ref{fig:Network_illustration}} illustrates the multimodal network structure for one OD pair.
+Travelers choose their preferred paths encompassing combinations of services across the network for each OD pair segment $s \in S$, which may use the platform to access the hub and taken the fixed route transit to the destination (and vice versa), use their own modes to get to the transit station to go to the destination, or use their own mode entirely to get to the destination.

-In the case of a mobility hub-oriented system, we consider a platform operator, which may or may not be a leading fixed-route transit operator, working with MOD operators to provide services at designated MHs through a subset of nodes $H \subset N$.
+In the case of a mobility hub-oriented system, we consider a FT operator also serving as a platform regulator, working with MOD operators to provide services at designated MHs through a subset of nodes $H \subset N$.
 These operators may be micromobility providers, ridehail, or microtransit services.
-The hubs in this setting represent cyberphysical gateways in which participating MOD operators that pick up or drop off passengers purchasing trip bundles within these geofenced hubs could potentially be subsidized.
-Potential MOD feeder services are introduced that are centered around each hub $h \in H$.
-Direct access between hubs and surrounding service nodes is represented by a set of added links $A_H$.
-The total flow of all direct links $A_h$ leading to hub $h$ shall not exceed the capacity of the hub.
+The hubs in this setting represent cyberphysical gateways in which participating MOD operators that pick up or drop off passengers purchasing trip bundles within these geofenced hubs could be subsidized.
+We introduce MOD feeder services centered at each hub $h \in H$, with direct access to surrounding nodes $i \in N_M$ represented by links $A_{i,h}^+$.
+The platform operator regulates total inbound flow to ensure it does not exceed hub capacity.
+For consistency, these hub capacities are modeled as virtual links $A_h^{\sim}$.

+For travelers using the hub centered platform services, an OD-based access fee is charged at the access link $A_{s}^{+}$ for $s \in S$.
+After paying the access fee, traversing links belonging to the platform does not incur additional ticket charges as long as the traveler does not exit the platform-based service during the trip.